MFL - Modern Foreign Lanuages

 Trips to Spain

 There are opportunities for students to practice their Spanish in authentic situations at all Key Stages.
-In Year 9, there is a three-night residential trip to Barcelona, where students will take in sights such as the Nou Camp football stadium, La Sagrada Familia and Park Guell.
-Students will keep journal logs of their stay and will complete challenges where they will practice their spoken Spanish.
-In Year 10, our GCSE students have the opportunity to stay with a Spanish family for a week as part of our exchange programme.
-We have recently established a link with a school in Granada.
+In Year 9, there is a three-night residential trip to Málaga, where students will take in sights such as Malaga Cathedral, The Museum Picasso, and the World-famous Alhambra Palace in Granada.
+Students will receive 10 hours tailored made tuition, will keep journal logs of their stay and will complete challenges where they will practice their spoken Spanish.
+In Year 12/Year 13, our A level students have the opportunity to stay with a Spanish family for five days as part of our exchange programme.
+We have an established link with a school in Granada where our students will be part of a programme of activities including sightseeing, The Famous Alhambra Palace, The Caves in Nerja, Granada Cathedral, among others, while experiencing living with a real Spanish family.
+Amazing experience!.